 Jessica: So did you have any other fears about going into the process besides the control aspect, or was it really just making sure this is going to be something I like?

 Kim Rose: I guess my other fear was, and I don’t know why I thought this.
 I think the reason why I thought this is because before I hired you, I was about to put down a deposit on another web designer.
 She basically told me, “Hey, you’re going to have to do this and this and this by yourself.”
 And I’m just like, what?
-So my other fair of working with you before I saw your whole entire contract and everything else was you were going to be like, “Okay, I’m just going to only take you this far.
+So my other favorite part of working with you before I saw your whole entire contract and everything else was you were going to be like, “Okay, I’m just going to only take you this far.
 I’m not going to be there if you have any hiccups.”
 ‘Cause again, I don’t know anything computer related.
 I barely know how to function my iPhone guys.
 So the fact that you’re still there for me.
 I feel like oh my goodness, Jessica is my internet best friend.
 I can lean on you.
 The other day, story.
 What did I disable Jess?

 Jessica: Your domain.
 The way people access your website.